digidem/multi-core-indexer/README.md

 Add a hypercore to the indexer.
 Must have the same value encoding as other hypercores already in the indexer.

+Rejects if called after the indexer is closed.

+### indexer.idle()

+Resolves when indexing state is `'idle'`.

+Resolves if the indexer is closed before this resolves.
+Rejects if called after the indexer is closed.

 ### indexer.close()

 Stop the indexer and flush index state to storage.
 This will not close the